 K. New or Additional Load

 The service connection, transformers, meter, and equipment supplied by Central Lincoln for each customer have a definite capacity.
 Before substantially increasing electric service requirements by the addition of electrical equipment, the customer must notify us sufficiently in advance to permit the installation of additional service facilities.
 Failure to give notice of changes in load and to obtain our consent for additions may make the customer liable for damage to any of our lines or equipment caused by the additional or changed installation.
 Customers are required to complete a Service Load Data Sheet and submit it to Central Lincoln promptly.
-Click here for the Service Load Data Sheet.
+Click here for the Service Load Data Sheet (PDF).

 Central Lincoln may monitor customer loads and require a customer to upgrade their service if it determines the customer has substantially increased their load without notice.
 This potential monitoring does not absolve the customer’s responsibility to notify Central Lincoln before load increases occur or the liability for damage in the case that an undisclosed load increase causes damage to Central Lincoln facilities.